AZ Roving Notary Logo

 It's User Experience: How difficult is it to sign the documents on the smart phone?

 How big is your smartphone screen?
 Can you see the details if you need to read your documents and the prompts that the signing software provides for you to sign in the correct space on your document?
 How many actions do you need to take on the document - add text, add initials, add dates, add checkmarks?
-The device you choose to use
+The device you choose to use for the signing can be determined by how easy/hard your signing will be on the device.
+Another determination is how many people are involved in the signing (signers, witnesses, observers, advisors, notary)?

 It's Your Tech Abilities: Are you technically able to use your devices?

 Since your notary does not provide support other than process support, are you able to solve technical problems by yourself and to do so quickly.
 You should be familiar with your equipment (computer and cellphone), have the most current browser (Chrome or iOS), insure that your camera and microphone are working.
 You will need to understand how to share your screen when asked.
 If your session fails due to technical failure on your equipment, you may or may not be able to get back into the session and your session may have to be reschedule (sometimes with an additional fee).
+Be sure to allow cookies on your smart phone!

 BUT.....Your AZ Roving Notary is there to help with this.